pulp-platform/kws-on-pulp/README.md

 The content of `net.{c,h}` needs to be modified using examples in the repo.
 The value of `eps_in` must be changed and can be found in the network source directory (see `pretrained model path`), in `epsilon.txt` for the `PACT_IntegerAvgPool2d` layer.

 ## [INFERENCE] Run on GAP9

+First, make sure to modify the `CMakeList.txt` to add the correct Trainlib and DORY directories, together with the number of channels of the deployed network.

 To run the network on GVSOC:
 ```